pryv/dev-site/README.md

 ## Temporary note

-A lot of files in are only there for our temporary teaser page.
-This will have to be cleaned up when the full site get publication-ready.
+There's a mess of files that are only there for our temporary teaser page (current `index.html`).
+This will be cleaned up when the full site gets ready for prime time.

 ## Writing documentation